preactjs/preact-www/content/en/guide/v10/preact-testing-library.md

 test('should increment counter', () => {
   const { result } = renderHook(() => useCounter());

+  // Initially the counter should be 0 expect(result.current.count).toBe(0);

-  act(() => {
+  // Let's update the counter by calling a hook callback act(() => {
     result.current.increment();
   });

-  expect(result.current.count).toBe(1);
+  // Check that the hook return value reflects the new state. expect(result.current.count).toBe(1);
 });
 ```